mendix/docs/refguide7/mapping-documents.md

 ## Creating a new Mapping document

-To specify an import or export mapping, do the following:
+Follow these steps to specify an import or export mapping:

 1. Create a new **Import Mapping** or **Export Mapping** document.

-2. Click **Select elements...** to select an XML schema, imported web service document, JSON structure document or entity as the source schema for this mapping.
+2. Click **Select elements...** to select an XML schema, imported web service document, JSON structure document, or entity as the source schema for this mapping.

     <div class="alert alert-info">{% markdown %}